Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Layne - Power Sub.md

 5. The Power shall be placed in a design such that all I/O ports are properly mapped and subsection Ports are clear and efficient.
 6. The Power shall output DC power to the display and microcontroller.
 7. The Power shall ensure stable power is output to all sensitive components such as the microcontroller.
 8. The Power shall have safety measures in place to deal with noise and surges.
+9. The Boiler Controller Board shall supply a max current of a 100mA, supplied from the 24V source.

 *Constraints*
 1. IEC 61010-2-081: The IEC 61010 standard is for the safety requirements for electrical equipment for measurement, control and laboratory use.
 The specific subsection that we will need to follow is subsection 2-081.
 This subsection applies to automatic and semi-automatic laboratory equipment for analysis and other purposes.
 In other words this section pertains to equipment for measuring or modifying one or more characteristics or parameters of samples.
 [2]